ksindi/implements/README.rst

 *Pythonic interfaces using decorators*

 Decorate your implementation class with `@implements(<InterfaceClass>)`.
-That's it!. `implements` will ensure that your implementation satisfies attributes, methods and their signatures as defined in your interface.
+That's it! `implements` will ensure that your implementation satisfies attributes, methods and their signatures as defined in your interface.

 Moreover, interfaces are enforced via composition.
 Implementations